Glyochi/LLLM-serving/inference-server/README.md

 - checkpoints: contains HG face checkpoints, downloaded to be used for building .engine files
 - Dockerfiles: Collection of Dockerfile to build images with dependencies on top of `nvcr.io/nvidia/tritonserver:25.06-trtllm-python-py3`.
     - Installing dependencies on top of the base image manually doesn't always work.
 And have to be redone everytime the container is brought up.
+    - ALSO, it will copy the `build_scripts.sh` to the image so we can use it to build engine files.
     - Just quality of life thing.
 - engines: where all the .engines files should be outputed to
 - tensorrtllm_backend: git repo of tensorrtllm_backend, which has tensorrt_llm inside